 2. Personalized Touch

-Using the information you received from student families in the questionnaire referenced above, have something personal on each student desk.
+Using the information you received from student families in the above questionnaire, have something personal on each student’s desk.
 Focus on favorite colors and have a small bag of markers, stickers, and other fun items in each student’s favorite color sitting on their desk.
-If you experience a student that is struggling throughout the day, ask them about one of their “favorites” to help calm them.
+If you experience a student struggling throughout the day, ask them about one of their “favorites” to help calm them.

 Step it up: Using favorite animals as the focus, use stickers of favorite animals by their names when organizing students into reading or math groups.